Dynamic Client Registration

 Register your application

-In order to dynamically register an application with Auth0, you need to send an HTTP
+To dynamically register an application with Auth0, you need to send an HTTP

 POST message to the Application Registration endpoint: